 Medicare is made up of an intricate and complex network involving more than a million healthcare providers.
 Although there is no exact measure of the percentage of fraud in Medicare, the U.S. Government Accountability Office (GAO) estimates that improper Medicare payments totaled roughly $52 billion in fiscal year 2017.

-The Centers for Medicare and Medicaid Services’ (CMS), which administers Medicare, has developed a host of resources over the years to combat fraud and safeguard the integrity of Medicare, including the Zone Program Integrity Contractors (ZPIC) program.
+The Centers for Medicare and Medicaid Services’ (CMS), which administers Medicare, has developed a host of resources over the years to combat fraud and safeguard the integrity of Medicare, including the Zone Program Integrity Contractors (UPIC) program.

-A ZPIC auditor may request medical records, conduct patient and employee interviews, make in-person site visits, analyze data and error rate, and refer cases of suspected Medicare fraud to the Office of Inspector General (OIG).
+A UPIC auditor may request medical records, conduct patient and employee interviews, make in-person site visits, analyze data and error rate, and refer cases of suspected Medicare fraud to the Office of Inspector General (OIG).
 Dealing with this type of audit requires experienced legal counsel, as it is often seen as dealing with the highest level of scrutiny.

 If you find yourself audited, or worse yet, accused of Medicare fraud, you have the right to appeal the decision and challenge the audit findings.
 There are five stages of appeal for unfavorable audit determinations.
 Some providers are successful within the first stage, but oftentimes, providers will need to go through multiple steps to achieve the desired resolution.

-- Redetermination: Upon receiving an unfavorable ZPIC audit determination, the first step is to file for “redetermination” with the Medicare administrative contractor (MAC) who sent the demand letter.
+- Redetermination: Upon receiving an unfavorable UPIC audit determination, the first step is to file for “redetermination” with the Medicare administrative contractor (MAC) who sent the demand letter.
 This request must be filed within 120 days of the initial determination and include evidence.
 If a second auditor agrees that there is evidence of Medicare abuse, you can then file at the next level.

 - Reconsideration: The second step is to request a Qualified Independent Contractor (QIC) to review your case, who will independently evaluate the claim and statistical sampling procedures.
 There is no opportunity for oral arguments or hearing.
 It must be filed within 180 days of the redetermination notice.